oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 | application/sarif+json                     | .sarif,<br>.sarif.json                                         | SARIF log files ([§3](#file-format))                                 |
 | application/sarif-external-properties+json | .sarif-external-properties,<br>.sarif-external-properties.json | SARIF external property files ([§4](#external-property-file-format)) |

-[^1]: Pronounced 'sæ-rɪf (“a” as in “cat”, “i” as in “if”, emphasis on the first syllable).
+[^1]: Pronounced 'sæ-rɪf ("a" as in "cat", "i" as in "if", emphasis on the first syllable).